PetaVision/OpenPV/docs/doxygen/src/hide/tutorials/tutorial_main.md

 Install Mermaid
 -----------------------------------
-1) For OSX, download the ‘node’ .pkg file from https://nodejs.org/download/; this will install the npm package manager.
+1) For OS X, download the ‘node’ .pkg file from https://nodejs.org/download/; this will install the npm package manager.
 If you are using a package manager, please refer to this link on [how to install nodejs](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager
 ):

 2) After you install nodejs, in your command line install mermaid and phantomjs: